TrailBridge

 This tiny console app is all you need.
 Just run it in the background while you play.
 No config needed.

-Download for Windows Download for LinuxGet the Example Mod
+Download for Windows Download for LinuxGet the Example Mods

-Subscribe to our cross server chat mod on the Steam Workshop, or download the files to see how it works and build your own.
+Subscribe to the Cross Server Chat example on the Steam Workshop, or download the example mod files directly to see how TrailBridge features are wired in practice.

-Subscribe on Workshop Download Mod .zipFor Modders: How to Use
+Subscribe on Workshop Download Cross Server Chat .zip Download Discord Webhook Demo .zipFor Modders: How to Use

 Want to use TrailBridge in your own mod?
-Just include the trailbridgelib.lua file in your mod's data_static folder.
-The TrailBridge app will automatically detect it.
+Include trailkit.lua in your mod's data_static folder and use TrailKit.Bridge.
+The TrailBridge app will automatically detect embedded Bridge support inside TrailKit.

 end